2022 FIFA World Cup qualification: Qualification process

-All FIFA member associations, of which there are currently 211, were eligible to enter qualification.
+All FIFA member associations, of which there were 211, were eligible to enter qualification.
 Qatar, as hosts, qualified automatically for the tournament.
 However, Qatar was obliged by the AFC to participate in the Asian qualifying stage as the first two rounds also acted as qualification for the 2023 AFC Asian Cup.
-Qatar won their group so the fifth-best group runners-up advanced to the AFC third round instead.
-For the first time after the initial two tournaments of 1930 and 1934, the World Cup will be hosted by a country whose national team has never played a finals match before.
+As Qatar won their group, the fifth-best group runners-up, Lebanon, advanced to the AFC third round instead.
+For the first time after the initial two tournaments of 1930 and 1934, the World Cup would be hosted by a country whose national team had never played a finals match before.
 The reigning World Cup champions France also participated in qualifying as normal.

-The allocation of slots for each confederation was discussed by the FIFA Executive Committee on 30 May 2015 in Zürich after the FIFA Congress.
+The allocation of slots for each confederation was discussed by the FIFA Executive Committee on 30 May 2015 in Zürich, Switzerland after the FIFA Congress.
 The committee decided that the same allocation used in 2006, 2010, and 2014 would be kept for the 2018 and 2022 tournaments: